fernandohcruz/Codes/README.md

-Soluções de alguns problemas do URI
+solutions to some URI problems